fingerprintjs/fingerprintjs-pro-vue/packages/fingerprintjs-pro-vue-v3/README.md

 ## Options API

-Our plugin injects `$fpjs` object into your components, and you can use it like this:
+The plugin injects a `$fpjs` object into your components that you can use to identify visitors:

 ```vue

 <script lang='ts'>